department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/national-testing-program.md

 ### Can I get paid back for testing fees?

-We'll pay you back for the cost of exam and testing fees if you're a Veteran or Servicemember and you qualify for the GI Bill.
+We’ll pay you back for the cost of exam and testing fees if you’re a Veteran or Servicemember and you qualify for the GI Bill.

-### Who's covered?
+### Who’s covered?

 - Veterans
 - Servicemembers